dekuNukem/FAP80/datasheet/README.md

-Some useful literatures for FAP80
+Some useful literatures for parts used in this project.

-This repo is still under construction, more information will be added as I continue to add to the documentations and clean up the codebase.